MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.57.md

 (iv) We prohibit the use of eel chutes, eelpots, and fyke nets.

-(v) We prohibit trapping fish for use as bait on the refuge.
+(v) We prohibit trapping fish for use as bait.

-(vi) We prohibit the take, collection, capture, killing and possession of any reptile or amphibian on the refuge (see § 27.21 of this chapter).
+(vi) We prohibit the take, collection, capture, killing, and possession of any reptile or amphibian on the refuge.

 (b) *Erie National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of mourning dove, woodcock, rail, Wilson's snipe, Canada goose, duck, coot, and crow on designated areas of the refuge subject to the following conditions: